1737 Calcutta cyclone

-The 1737 Calcutta cyclone, also known as the Hooghly River cyclone of 1737 or the Great Bengal cyclone of 1737, was the first super cyclone on record in North Indian Ocean regarded one of the worst natural disasters in India.
-It hit the coast near Kolkata on the morning of 11 October 1737 and presumably killed over 300,000 people inland and sea, and caused widespread catastrophic damage.
+The 1737 Calcutta cyclone, also known as the Hooghly River cyclone of 1737 or the Great Bengal cyclone of 1737, was the first super cyclone on record in the North Indian Ocean and is regarded as one of the worst natural disasters in Indian history.
+It hit the coast near Kolkata on the morning of 11 October 1737 and has been reported to have killed over 3,000 people in Calcutta, and caused widespread catastrophic damage.
 The cyclone hit land over the Ganges River Delta, just southwest of Calcutta.
-Most deaths resulted from storm the surge and happened on the sea: many ships sank in the Bay of Bengal and an unknown number of livestock and wild animals were killed from the effects of the cyclone.
+Most deaths resulted from the storm surge and happened on the sea: many ships sank in the Bay of Bengal and an unknown number of livestock and wild animals were killed from the effects of the cyclone.
 The damage was described as "extensive" but numerical statistics are unknown.

 Meteorological history

 Based on inland observations that the cyclone's tidal effects were felt as far as 130 km inland south-southwest of Calcutta, the storm likely formed near the coast of Burma, supported by observations of ships passing in the area.
 The cyclone presumably moved northwest before turning northward, paralleling the coast of Calcutta between 10 and 11 October.
 The storm then began to slow down before turning north-northeastwards, making landfall over the Ganges River Delta, just south of Calcutta.
 It slowed down while crossing the West Bengal, entering modern-day Bangladesh on or by 13 October before being last noted that day, far to the north of Dacca.